kingplayz1/DarkBeat1/README.md

 ## Feedback

-If you have any feedback, please reach out to us at [Discord Server](htts://discord.gg/DyB6vrXKen)
+If you have any feedback or your getting and error  , please reach out to us at [Discord Server](htts://discord.gg/DyB6vrXKen)

 ## License